CQDX/visi-genie-4d-systems-async/README.md

 		</DeviceCapability>
 	</Capabilities>
 ```
-* Plug the USB programmers cable into the Pi 3 or equivalent USB port and connect the other end of the cable into the backside of the display's 5 pins connector.
+* Plug the USB programmers cable into the USB port on Pi 3 or equivalent.
+Connect the other end of the cable into the backside of the display's 5 pins connector.

 * Review and add code clips shown below to your project.

-* Build your project in Visual Studio, cycle power on Pi 3 (ARM Solution Platform) or equivalent, deploy, and debug your app :)
+* Build your ARM project in Visual Studio, cycle power on Pi 3.
+Then deploy and debug your app :)

 ## Host.Instance